eortiz14/Project-4-Capstone/index.md

 ## Metrics

-The metrics that we will use are AUC and ROC CURVE.
-AUC is the measure of the ability of a classifier to distinguish between classes and is used as a summary of the ROC curve.
-We expect obtain an AUC over 0.7
+In data science for the  classification problems we have available different metrics that could be used depending on the objective of the model.
+For example precision and recall metrics thats works well in the health industry where a classification error can cost someone their life and having these metrics calibrated is important.
+On the other hand we have the AUC ROC,this metrics is the measure of the ability of a classifier to distinguish between classes, indicates how well the probabilities from the positive classes(credit default in this case) are separated from the negative classes(non credit default).The metrics that we will use is the AUC and we expect obtain an AUC over 0.7

 ## Analysis